canonical/github-runner-operator/docs/reference/token-scopes.md

 ## Fine grained access token scopes

+**Note**: The user who owns the token must have admin access to the organisation or repository (so having a token with the necessary permissions is not enough).

 ### Organizational Runners

 The following are the permissions scopes required for the GitHub runners when registering as an